 Common Mistakes and Considerations

-• Confusing Binomial with Other Distributions: It's important to ensure that the situation being modeled truly fits the characteristics of a binomial experiment.
-For example, if the trials are not independent, or if the probability of success changes from trial to trial, the binomial distribution is not appropriate.
+- Confusing Binomial with Other Distributions: it helps to make sure the situation being modeled truly fits the characteristics of a binomial experiment.
+To give you an idea, if the trials are not independent, or if the probability of success changes from trial to trial, the binomial distribution is not appropriate.

-• Ignoring the Conditions for Approximations: When using the normal or Poisson approximation, ensure that the conditions for the approximation are reasonably met.
+- Ignoring the Conditions for Approximations: When using the normal or Poisson approximation, make sure the conditions for the approximation are reasonably met.
 If not, the approximation may be inaccurate.

 Conclusion